 What to expect on the day of male breast reduction?

-You will be given detailed information regarding when to arrive at the Surgical Suites on the 3rd floor of 199 Avenue Road.
+You will be given detailed information regarding when to arrive at the Surgical Suites.
 It is essential to begin fasting (no eating or drinking) at midnight before surgery.
 If any prescription medications are routinely taken, Dr. Power will advise whether to take on the morning of surgery with a small sip of water.
 Dr. Power will see you upon arrival at the Surgical Suites to perform surgical markings and review aftercare instructions.
 At that time you will also meet your anesthesiologist and nursing team before being taken into the operating room.
 Surgery will be performed under general anesthetic and you will awaken in the post-operative recovery room.

 What to expect after male breast reduction?

 Following surgery you may experience localized chest discomfort over the first few days.
 You may require prescription pain medication over this time period.
 The prescription will be given in advance and should be filled pre-operatively.
 A chest binder will be in place following surgery, which will apply gentle compression to the surgical site to reduce swelling and risk of bleeding.
 Once you are comfortable, tolerating fluids, and walking short distances, you will be discharged home with detailed aftercare and follow up instructions.
 You will require a responsible adult to drive you home following surgery and to stay with you for 24 hours following the general anesthetic to ensure personal safety.
 Dr. Power will call you on the evening of surgery to assess your progress.
 You will be given 24 hour contact information should any concerns arise during your recovery.
 You may resume showering the day after surgery and will be given information regarding appropriate wound care.

 What is anticipated recovery following male breast reduction?